easymorph/server-cmd/README.md

 Done
 ```

 #### Start a task synchronously
-This command will start the specified task and wait until it is finished.
+This command starts the specified task and waits until it is finished.

-To start the task you need to know the space name and the task ID.
+To start the task, you need to know the space name and the task ID.
+The task ID can be seen in the URL of the task settings page.
+For instance, if the URL of the task setting page is  `http://localhost:6330/default/tasks/edit/59b824f0-4b81-453f-b9e0-1c58b97c9fb9`, then `59b824f0-4b81-453f-b9e0-1c58b97c9fb9` - is the GUID of the task.
-See the task execution server log to determine task execution info.

 ```
 ems-cmd run http://192.168.100.200:6330 -space Default -taskID 59b824f0-4b81-453f-b9e0-1c58b97c9fb9
 ```
 ###### Parameters
-* `-space` - space name, e.g. `Default`
+* `-space` - space name, e.g. `Default`.
-* `-taskID` - task guid.
+* `-taskID` - task's GUID.
-* `-param:XXX ZZ` - set task parameter `XXX` with value `ZZ`.
+* `-param:XXX ZZ` - assign task parameter `XXX` with value `ZZ`.

-Task guid can be found in the browser location toolbar.
-E.g, if you have clicked on the edit task link, your browser location seems to be  `http://localhost:6330/default/tasks/edit/59b824f0-4b81-453f-b9e0-1c58b97c9fb9`, where `59b824f0-4b81-453f-b9e0-1c58b97c9fb9` - is a desired value

-If you want to pass (or override) parameters that were defined in  morph project, add `-param:XXX ZZ` to ems-cmd execution line.
-Where `XXX`  is a parameter name and `ZZ` is a parameter value.
-At least one space between  parameter name and parameter value is required.
+If you want to pass (or override) parameters that were defined in the task settings, add `-param:XXX ZZ` to the ems-cmd execution line.
+Here, `XXX` is a parameter name, and `ZZ` is the parameter value.
+At least one space between a parameter name and the parameter value is required.

-E.g. If you've defined parameter `Timeout` in your morph project, and want to set it to 73 use `-param:Timeout 73`.
-Pay attention, that parameters are case sensitive.
+For instance, if you have a parameter named `Timeout` in your EasyMorph project and want to set it to 73, use `-param:Timeout 73`.
+Note that parameter names are case-sensitive.

 Examples:

-Set parameter `Rounds` to `10` :   `-param:Timeout 73`
+Set parameter `Rounds` to `10`:   `-param:Rounds 10`

-Set parameter `Full name` to `John Smith` :   `-param:"Full name" "John Smith"`
+Set parameter `Full name` to `John Smith`:   `-param:"Full name" "John Smith"`

-Set parameter `From Date` to  the `10th of December 2000` :   `-param:"From Date" "2000-12-10"`   (ISO 8601 date format)
+Set parameter `From Date` to December, 10th 2000:   `-param:"From Date" "2000-12-10"`   (the ISO 8601 date format)

 ###### Output